Melvinedoja2020/Melvinedoja2020/README.md

 - 👋 Hi, I’m @Melvinedoja2020
 - 👀 I’m interested in turning ideas to solutions
-- 🌱 I’m currently a lead @Solutionist
+- 🌱 I’m currently a lead @Solnx
 - 💞️ I’m looking to collaborate on  building  to solve and create Solution to Customers challenges digitally
 - 📫 You can reach me on fb @Melvinedoja twitter@Edojamelvin.